Nathius/ChemWareTest/README.md

 But obviously in any work environment updating versions, packages, plugins, etc needs to be part of the scheduled dev cycle otherwise it never happens until it's urgent/too late.

 I've used entity framework previously, but it can be a bit cumbersome, so I gave dapper a try.
 Not sure I've used it to it's fullest, but hopefully avoided lazy loading performance dramas.
+Would also add a script runner that could automatically read all the scripts in the database files and apply them to a blank database to bring it up to date and populate it without needing to run individual scripts.

 Didn't get around to adding the UI, managed to create a react 'hello world', and comfortable enough working away at it, but ran out of time to include anything worth showing.
 Have worked as a full stack dev for a number of years and very capable of building basic / utilitarian UI , but usually have the advantage of not needing to start from scratch.